kseniaafm/logs/README.md

 ## July 5th 2023
 Today we had the project meeting I took notes for.
 The main thing that I need to focus on writing up my digital exhibit.
 I am almost done but it is hard to put things in simple terms.
 I am also waiting on the response of the physics professor with any corrections.
 In the second part of the day I worked on and completed my box.
 It looks so cute!

+## July 6th 2023
+Today we were working on the digital exhibit MVP.
+In the first part of the day I was finalizing my writing for the digital exhibit.
+I then updated my Juncture site with the new written information.
+Afterwards, I sent the digital writing document to Hilde, who proofread it for me. (thank you Hilde, heart emoji) In the second part of the day, I was researching about some factually misleading, I wrote it in a misleading way, information and rewriting some parts based on Hilde's comments.
+But overall she said that I explained most of the information in a clear and concise way.